nbari/zunzuncito/README.md

 ### Design Goals
 * Keep it simple and small, avoiding extra complexity at all cost.
 [KISS](http://en.wikipedia.org/wiki/KISS_principle)
-* Creation of routes on the fly or by defining regular expressions.
+* Create routes on the fly or by defining regular expressions.
 * Support API versions out of the box without altering routes.
-* Via decorator or in a defined route, accept only certain [HTTP methods](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
+* Via decorator or in a defined route, accepts only certain [HTTP methods](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
 * Follow the single responsibility [principle](http://en.wikipedia.org/wiki/Single_responsibility_principle).
-* Be compatible with any WSGI server, example: [uWSGI](http://uwsgi-docs.readthedocs.org/en/latest/), [Gunicorn](http://gunicorn.org/), [Twisted](http://twistedmatrix.com/), etc.
+* Be compatible with any WSGI server.
+Example: [uWSGI](http://uwsgi-docs.readthedocs.org/en/latest/), [Gunicorn](http://gunicorn.org/), [Twisted](http://twistedmatrix.com/), etc.
 * Structured Logging using [JSON](http://en.wikipedia.org/wiki/JSON).
 * No template rendering.
 * Tracing Request-ID "rid" per request.
-* Google App Engine compatible. [demo](http://api.zunzun.io)
+* Compatibility with Google App Engine. [demo](http://api.zunzun.io)

 > Documentation : [docs.zunzun.io](http://docs.zunzun.io)

 ### What & Why ZunZuncito
 ZunZuncito is a [python](http://python.org/) module that allows to create and maintain [REST](http://en.wikipedia.org/wiki/REST) API's without hassle.

-The simplicity for sketching and debugging helps to develop very fast; versioning is inherit by default, which allows to serve and maintain existing applications, while working in new releases without need to create separate instances.
+The simplicity for sketching and debugging helps to develop very fast; versioning is inherit by default, which allows to serve and maintain existing applications, while working in new releases with no need to create separate instances.
 All the applications are WSGI [PEP 333](http://www.python.org/dev/peps/pep-0333/) compliant, allowing to migrate existing code to more robust frameworks, without need to modify the existing code.

 The idea of creating ZunZuncito, was the need of a very small and light tool (batteries included), that could help to create and deploy REST API's quickly, without forcing the developers to learn or follow a complex flow but, in contrast, from the very beginning, guide them to properly structure their API, giving special attention to "versioned URI's", having with this a solid base that allows to work in different versions within a single ZunZun instance without interrupting service of any existing API [resources](http://en.wikipedia.org/wiki/Web_resource).